101 Serve Local Ideas

 SERVING THE MEDICAL COMMUNITY

-Consider creative ways to say “thank you” to your local medical community for how they have served and sacrificed during COVID-19.
+Consider creative ways to say “thank you” to your local medical community.

 Deliver care packages (snacks, drinks, etc.) to Medical/Dental staff ($$)